wp-insider/simple-membership/simple-membership/readme.txt

 = 3.0 =
 - Updated the swedish langauge translation
+- Added a new option to enable openning of the PayPal buy button in a new window (using the "new_window" parameter in the shortcode).

 = 2.2.9 =
 - Added a new feature to customize the password reset email.